TTT-2/docs/docs/developers/content-creation/creating-a-weapon.md

 # Creating a Weapon

 When starting content creation for gmod, creating a basic weapon using the SWEP structure is one of the easiest things you can do.
-For this guide I'll be using the Visual Studio Code with the glualint extension as referenced in the "Creating an addon" section of these documents.
+For this guide I'll be using the Visual Studio Code with the glualint extension as referenced in the [Creating An Addon](../basics/creating-an-addon.md) section of these documents.
+Using those instructions for setting up the editor and project structure/management will make it easier for us to support you with any problems while coding.

 ## File Format